 Boise Art Museum

 The Boise Art Museum (BAM) is a fantastic spot for art enthusiasts.
-It has the most extensive public collection of Western American paintings, sculptures, and Asian pieces from China, India, Japan, Korea, and Vietnam in the United States.
+It has an extensive collection of Western American paintings, sculptures, and Asian pieces from China, India, Japan, Korea, and Vietnam.

 The museum currently holds over 5,000 works, ranging from historical to contemporary pieces in areas such as European and American art, modern and contemporary art, photography, and more.